 - Moab (Utah) takes the top pick as one of the best places for an adventure vacation in the USA.
 It is the go-to for mountain biking with courses ranging from the beginner all the way up to the ‘holy shit, I might die’.
 You’ll also find heaps of sweet rafting, ATV driving, horseback riding… it’s an adrenaline junkie’s desert playground!

 - Colorado: home of the Rocky Mountains!
 What do you get there?
 Mate, were you not listening; I just told you – the Rocky Mountains!
 Hikes, rock climbing, and legal bud; it may just be heaven-on-earth.
-Oh, and another zipline!

-If you head in the other direction from Central America (by which I mean south) you get to South America.
+If you head in the other direction from Central America (by which I mean south) you get to travelling South America.
 That also makes sense.

 There are a lot of kick-ass destinations for adventure trips in South America: Bolivia, Peru, and Ecuador jump to mind.
 But Argentina has Patagonia.
 And I’m all about those harsh, sparsely populated wildernesses.

-This idea for adventure travel is not for the faint of heart; you’re heading into challenging terrain.
+This idea for adventure travel is not for the faint of heart – you’re heading into challenging terrain.
 Look at a map of Argentina.
 You’re nearly at the bottom of the world.
 But challenging is the whole point, right?

-Mongolia: The OG Nomads
+#8 Mongolia: Adventure Travel With The OG Nomads

 This is one of the best adventure holidays in Asia as far as I’m concerned.
 It’s a long-time dream of mine: to ride a horse on the plains of Mongolia.
 I haven’t done it yet – timing is important – so I’m recommending you to do it.